Key takeaways

 Instructional design isn’t the same as content creation.
 Writing the words and recording the videos is content development.
 Building the course in an authoring tool is eLearning development.
 Instructional design is the work that decides what those things should be in the first place.
 It’s the architecture.
 The rest is construction.

 And it isn’t “adding interactivity to slides.”
-Quizzes, drag-and-drop activities, and click-to-reveal interactions are useful when they’re tied to a clear learning goal.
-They’re useful when they let learners practice a real decision or recall a key concept at the right moment.
-Where they fall short is when they’re added late, decoratively, to a course that wasn’t designed around what learners need to be able to do.
+Quizzes, drag-and-drop activities, and click-to-reveal interactions are useful when they’re tied to a clear learning goal and let learners practice a real decision at the right moment.
+They fall short when they’re added late, decoratively, to a course that wasn’t designed around what learners need to do.

 What does an instructional designer do?